relativityboy/js-util/README.md

 It's nothing special.

-If you're looking for a generic util solution it's probably worth looking at [lodash](https://www.npmjs.com/package/lodash), a more complete and better tested util library.
+If you're looking for a generic util solution consider [lodash](https://www.npmjs.com/package/lodash), a more complete and better tested util library.